Jermaine-rbg/tip_calculator/README.md

 ## Available Commands

-This Project was bulit using Python 3, and can ran in the terminal
+This Project was bulit using Python 3, and can be ran in the terminal

 ### `npm start" : "react-scripts start"`,